MuazamAbbas/expense-tracker/README.md

 # 💰 Expense Tracker - Django Project

-A full-featured personal expense tracking web app built with Django.
-Users can manage income and expenses, view insights, toggle dark/light mode, and get real-time feedback using modern UI elements.
+A personal expense tracking system built with Django that allows users to register, log in, and manage their own income and expense transactions.
+All features are user-specific and wrapped in a sleek, responsive UI.

 ---